The $d$-very ampleness of adjoint line bundles on quasi-elliptic surfaces: Adjoint linear system on quasi-elliptic surfaces

 By Lemma \ref{filtration}, we can take a sub-cycle $Z_0\subset Z$ of $\deg Z_0=d$.
 And we have the following diagram with exact rows.

 Note that ${\rm kernel}(j)={\rm coker}(i)=k$ and by Tyurin' stability, we have

-Then considering the long exact sequence induced by the second row with the vanishing condition $H^1(K_X+L)=0$, we obtain
+Then considering the long exact sequence induced by the second row with the vanishing condition $H^1(\mathcal{O}_X(K_X+L))=0$, we obtain

-\end{proof} There is a little error in the proof of \cite[ Propositon 4.3]{DG15} that $\rho^*F$ may be not reduced, and here we correct and improve it. \begin{lem} Let $X$ be a quasi-elliptic surface an algebraically closed field of characteristic $p$ , and $F$ be a general fibre of the quasi-elliptic fibration $f:X\rightarrow C$.
-Let $E$ a rank $2$ vector bundle on $X$ with $c_1^2(E)-4c_2(E)>0$ then $F^{*}E$ is unstable. \end{lem} \begin{proof} By Theorem \ref{Bogomolov}, let $e>0$ be the smallest integer such that $F^{e*}E$ is unstable:
+\end{proof} There is a little error in the proof of \cite[ Propositon 4.3]{DG15} that $\rho^*F$ may be not reduced, and here we correct and improve it. \begin{lem} Let $X$ be a quasi-elliptic surface over an algebraically closed field of characteristic $p$, and $F$ be a general fibre of the quasi-elliptic fibration $f:X\rightarrow C$.
+Let $E$ be a rank $2$ vector bundle on $X$ with $c_1^2(E)-4c_2(E)>0$ then $F^{*}E$ is unstable. \end{lem} \begin{proof} We may assume $E$ is semi-stable.
+By Theorem \ref{Bogomolov}, let $e>0$ be the smallest integer such that $F^{e*}E$ is unstable: